ShwethaSelma/simpleCudaGraphs/guided_simpleCudaGraphs_SYCLmigration/README.md

 ﻿# `SimpleCudaGraphs` Sample

-The `simpleCudaGraphs` sample demonstrates the construction of CUDA Graph with explicit API calls.
+The `simpleCudaGraphs` sample demonstrates the migration of CUDA Graph explicit API calls to SYCL using Taskflow programming model which manages a task dependency graph.
 This sample is implemented using SYCL* by migrating code from original CUDA source code and offloading computations to a GPU/CPU.
-The CUDA Graph API's are migrated using Taskflow programming model which manages a task dependency graph.

 | Property               | Description
 |:---                    |:---